nickfallon/catalyst/README.md

 The generator connects to a postgres database using the credentials in `.env` file.
 It then creates a file `openapi.3.0.0.json` and writes code to the `/api` folder to perform SQL queries.

+Re-running `/api/generator/build` will overwrite the files created in `/api` and the `openapi.3.0.0.json` file.

 ### Using the API